MicrosoftDocs/sql-docs/azure-sql/includes/passwordless-connect-azure-sql.md

-The following steps are required to connect the App Service instance to Azure SQL Database:
+The following steps are required to create a passwordless connection between the App Service instance and Azure SQL Database:

 1) Create a managed identity for the App Service.
 The `Microsoft.Data.SqlClient` library included in your app will automatically discover the managed identity, just like it discovered your local Visual Studio user.
 2) Create a SQL database user and associate it with the App Service managed identity.